laca-is/MASPY/README.md

 using acts of speech, or perfomatives, as a base model, in this way an agent can ask, tell, command or teach anything it needs and knows.

+For a more in-detph documentation, see our [WIKI](https://github.com/laca-is/MASPY/wiki)

 ## Install

 To install [MASPY](https://pypi.org/project/maspy-ml/) you can use package-management system `pip`: